KharismaBima/US-Mass-Shootings-DA-with-Python/README.md

 Check and Download the original dataset here https://www.kaggle.com/datasets/hemil26/mass-shootings-in-united-states-20182022

-Yopu can also check this analysis on my kaggle at https://www.kaggle.com/code/kharismabima/us-mass-shootings-data-analysis
+You can also check this analysis on my kaggle at https://www.kaggle.com/code/kharismabima/us-mass-shootings-data-analysis